alahiff/InfluxDB-Marathon-autoscaler/README.md

 * Put `metrics-collector/metrics-influxdb-mesos-tasks` into `/usr/local/bin` on each Mesos agent
 * Put `metrics-collector/influxdb-mesos-tasks.config` into `/usr/local/etc` on each Mesos agent and update the InfluxDB connection details as appropriate
 * Setup a cron on each Mesos agent to run `/usr/local/bin/metrics-influxdb-mesos-tasks` every minute on each Mesos agent
+* Adjust the InfluxDB and Marathon connection details in `autoscaler/autoscaler.py` and run the script on a host with access to the Marathon API

 Environment variables are used in the Marathon application specification to specify autoscaling rules.
 Example environment variables:
 * "autoscale": "true"